100 Schnucks Supermarkets will deploy Simbe inventory-tracking robots

 This opportunity motivated Brad Bogolea, formerly at Silver Spring Networks, to found Simbe Robotics in 2015.
 Together with Willow Garage veterans Jeff Gee and Mirza Shah, Bogolea sought to transform the retail industry with robots capable of keeping real-time tabs on inventory.
 Only a few years later, Simbe’s Tally robot has navigated more than 25,000 miles in stores owned by Giant Eagle, Decathlon Sporting Goods, and Groupe Casino.

 When installing the 6-foot, 85-pound, 12-camera Tally, Simbe drives the robot around to create a store map and “teach” it the location of its charging dock.
-(Simbe claims customers see Tally achieve baseline accuracy about a week.)
+(Simbe claims customers see Tally achieve baseline accuracy in about a week.)
 Once configured, Tally operates on its own, only requiring remote or on-site servicing if something goes wrong.

 Tally taps computer vision to determine which products are missing from a shelf and which (if any) lack facings and RFID, allowing it to take precise inventory counts.
 A single robot can scan 15,000 to 30,000 products per hour, or around 80,000 SKUs in roughly two hours.
 That’s compared with the average employee, who spends 20 to 30 hours a week scanning 10,000 to 20,000 products.